How to move to the Netherlands

 Transport and mobility

-For trains, buses, and trams, the first step is to buy an OV-chipkaart, the rechargeable card.
-You’ll need it even for short trips.
+For trains, buses, and trams, the first step is to get an OV-chipkaart — a rechargeable travel card.
+You'll need it even for short trips.
+Consider the NS Flex subscription if you commute regularly.

 If you drive, check if your foreign license is exchangeable.
-Some countries have agreements, whilst others require a Dutch driving test.
+Some countries (US, UK, Japan, and others) have exchange agreements; others require you to take the Dutch driving test.

 Important insurances in the Netherlands

 Insurance is part of daily life in the Netherlands.
-You must arrange Dutch health insurance within four months of registering, but we recommend doing it earlier to avoid penalties.
+You must arrange Dutch health insurance within four months of arriving, but we recommend doing it as soon as possible to avoid penalties.

 Other common policies:

-• Contents insurance: protects your furniture and electronics at home.
+• Contents insurance (inboedelverzekering): protects your furniture and electronics at home.

 • Car insurance: mandatory if you own a vehicle.